realitytracing/Reality-Tracing-WIP/human-foundations/interactional-epistemics.md

 This section operationalizes Interactional Permeability.

-The Infinity and Constraint Heuristic is not a metaphysical claim that "something must be there."
-It is a diagnostic principle applied to bounded, energy-bearing systems.
-It governs how models should respond when their extrapolations outpace observable constraint.
+The Infinity and Constraint Heuristic is not a metaphysical claim that “something hidden must exist.”
+It is a diagnostic discipline applied to bounded, energy-bearing systems.

+Unbounded output is treated as a **boundary detection event**, not a metaphysical revelation.

+---

-## 4.1 Why Infinity Appears So Easily in Models
+## 4.1 Why Infinity Appears Easily in Models

-Infinity often arises not because reality is infinite, but because abstraction removes enforcement.
+Infinity often arises because abstraction removes enforcement.

 In formal systems:
 - Rules can be repeated.